 The man, being made in the image of God, designed by God to rule with Him forever, wanted release; but he could not save himself.
 He cried out blindly to a higher Power than himself, higher than the powers of evil he faced, and that Answer came!
 He still comes to us through Jesus Christ, His Son (Psalm 51:17)!

 My proper response is to do as the Strong Man from Gadara did, and fall to my knees in grateful humility.

 I praise You, Father, for You are greater than I!
 Praise the Son, for You are greater than this physical world in its fury and storm, greater than all other powers of this world, greater than the power of death and demons and Hell.
 Praise Father, Son and Holy Spirit for Your power is enduring Love.
 I owe my life to You and I give it with all my heart.
 Lord, come to me and help me!
 In Christ’s Name, Amen.

 The End of the Story?

-Join me for the last post in this trillogy as we sit at Christ’s feet and learn more from this powerful, historic event: The Strong Man of Gadara, Pt.
+Join me for the next post in this series: The Strong Man of Gadara, Pt.
 III.